Routines simplify and smooth life for caregivers

 Once a routine becomes a natural part of their life, they’ll be more likely to go with the flow of activities and won’t feel like you’re suddenly forcing them to do a certain activity.

 2. Increase cooperation

 Nobody likes surprises.
-When you and your senior know exactly what’s going to happen and when, stress and uncertainty are reduced.
+When you and your older adult both know what’s going to happen and when, there’s less stress and uncertainty in your lives.

-Making decisions all day is tiring, even if they’re minor.
+Making decisions all day is tiring, even if they’re minor ones.